TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 Clarification of the difference between push, pull, and pull requests can be found in the Terminology section below.

-#### set upstream branch
+#### set remote tracking branch

-You can add or update a branch's upstream with:
+You can add or update a branch's remote tracking branch (sometimes called the "upstream" branch) with:

 ```
 git checkout <branch-to-update>`